Deborah Cachet

 +33 7 48 25 93 63

 Deborah Cachet, hailed by Gramophone as “an immensely pleasing and confident soprano – a voice to listen out for”, is a Belgian soprano in high demand with prominent period ensembles such as Les Talens Lyriques, Les Arts Florissants, Akademie für Alte Musik Berlin, Le Poème Harmonique and Collegium 1704.
-She regularly performs at concert halls such as Theater an der Wien, Musikverein, Bozar, Wigmore Hall, Philharmonie de Paris, Théâtre des Champs-Elysées, Château de Versailles and festivals such as French May (Hong-Kong), Festival de Saintes, Festival van Vlaanderen, Utrecht Early Music Festival, Rheingau Festial, Innsbrucker Festwochen für Alte Musik, among others.
+She performs at concert halls such as Theater an der Wien, Musikverein, Bozar, Wigmore Hall, Philharmonie de Paris, Théâtre des Champs-Elysées, Château de Versailles and festivals such as French May (Hong-Kong), Festival de Saintes, Festival van Vlaanderen, Utrecht Early Music Festival, Rheingau Festial, Innsbrucker Festwochen für Alte Musik, among others.

 Her performed opera roles include Théone in Lully’s opera Phaéton at the Ópera de Nice, Helena in A Midsummer Night's Dream at the Opera de Tours, the roles of Procri, Musa and Ninfa in Gli amori d'Apollo e di Dafne at the Innsbrucker Festwochen für Alte Musik as well as Cherubino with René Jacobs at the Abbaye de Royaumont, Dido in Dido and Aeneas, Didon in Desmarest's Didon et Énee with Paul Agnew and the Festival d'Ambronay, and Arminda in La finta Giardiniera with Les Arts Florissants.
 Other highlights included performances as La Statue in Rameau's Pygmalion with Paul Agnew and Akademie für Alte Musik Berlin, Leçons de ténèbres by Charpentier with Les Arts Florissants, Les Talens Lyriques as well as with Le Poème Harmonique and with Les Ombres Baroque, and Bach cantatas with Raphaël Pichon at the Abbaye de Royaumont.